The supply of residential accommodation in a dwelling is exempt from GST.

 Claiming a GST credit

-If you are making progress payments under the invoice basis, you may claim a GST credit either:
+If you are making progress payments under the invoice basis, you may claim a GST credit in any of the following situations.

-- when you receive an invoice for that instalment.
+When you receive an invoice for the instalment.

-For the payments and hybrid basis you claim a credit in the taxable period you make a payment in.
+For the payments and hybrid basis you claim a credit in the GST return period you make a payment in.

-In hire purchase arrangements, goods are usually repossessed and resold if the buyer does not keep up the payments.
+In hire purchase arrangements, goods may be repossessed and resold if a buyer does not keep up the payments.
 If there is a forced sale, the original buyer (not the repossessor) is considered to supply the goods to the new purchaser.

 Accounting for GST